Table of Contents

 There are literally thousands of so-called tips.

 But which ones should you trust?

-I've gone through a number of dog nutrition related studies to gather a total of 13 evidence-based dog nutrition tips.
+I've gone through a number of dog nutrition-related studies to gather a total of 13 evidence-based dog nutrition tips.

-There is a lot more to properly feeding your dog than just buying a bag of commercial dog food that is labeled “healthy,” or “holistic,” or “wholesome,” or any other gimmicky term that may sound appealing at first glance.
+There is a lot more to properly feeding your dog than just buying a bag of commercial dog food that is labeled “healthy,” “holistic,” “wholesome,” or any other gimmicky term that may sound appealing at first glance.